UWSysLab/diamond/README.md

 ### Running a test Android app
 The project DiamondAndroidTest in `apps/test-apps` is an Eclipse project containing a simple Diamond test app for Android.
 The following instructions describe how to set up and run the app.
-Replace $DIAMOND_SRC with the path to the base Diamond source directory and $ANDROID_SDK with the path to the Android SDK folder.
+Replace `$DIAMOND_SRC` with the path to the base Diamond source directory and `$ANDROID_SDK` with the path to the Android SDK folder.
 These instructions have been tested on Mac and Linux using an Android SDK with Android 5.1.1 (API level 22) installed.

-1. Run the script "build-diamond-android.sh" to build the Java bindings and copy all required shared libraries into the project folder:
+1. Run the script `build-diamond-android-eclipse.sh` to copy all required shared libraries into the project folder:

         $ cd scripts/build-scripts
-        $ ./build-diamond-android.sh $DIAMOND_SRC $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest
+        $ ./build-diamond-android-eclipse.sh $DIAMOND_SRC $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest

 2. In Eclipse, import the DiamondAndroidTest project: